joaogl/LeGame-Remake/README.md

 DONE
 ====
+- Added A* search algorithm.
+- Add AI to mobs.
+- Add GUI.
+- Create the basic textures.
 - Add doors to the game.
 - Text now works on computers with graphic cards from 2006 and newer.
 - All the game now uses the same render code.